Celebrating the transformative impact of Latinx communities in New York City

 The inaugural Domino Table Talks featured the following participants: Papoleto Meléndez, Edwin Torres, Frances Negrón-Muntaner, Miguel Luciano, Edra Soto, Francisca Benítez, Papoleto, Esperanza Mayobre, Frances Negrón-Muntaner, Edwin Torres, and Risa Puno.

-6sqft, Aaron Ginsburg: Central Park art installation is a monument to Puerto Rican communities
+PRESS: 6sqft, Aaron Ginsburg: Central Park art installation is a monument to Puerto Rican communities

 New City Art, Charles Venkatesh Young: Central Park State of Mind: Edra Soto Puts the Home in Public Art